Mubarak1A/alx-backend-javascript/0x00-ES6_basic/README.md

 <strong>6-string-interpolation.js</strong> - Rewrite the return statement to use a template literal so you can the substitute the variables you’ve defined.

 <strong>7-getBudgetObject.js</strong> - Notice how the keys and the variable names are the same?
 Modify the following function’s budget object to simply use the keyname instead.

+<strong>8-getBudgetCurrentYear.js</strong> - Rewrite the getBudgetForCurrentYear function to use ES6 computed property names on the budget object